WHAT IS LIFE IN ORBIT LIKE?

 DID YOU KNOW ?
 MANDATORY EXERCISE!

-In weightlessness, astronauts can move around in the ISS modules with just a flick and move equipment weighing several hundred kilos.
+In weightlessness, astronauts can move around in the ISS modules or in the future Gateway station with just a flick and move equipment weighing several hundred kilos.
 This capability leads to significant muscle and bone loss, the demands on the body being less than on Earth.
 Only solution to stay healthy: exercise and for two hours every day!

 On the menu: